swiftlang/swift-evolution/proposals/0289-result-builders.md

 header1(chapter + "2.
 The Carpet-Bag.")
 ```

-Most programmers would advise declaring this variable in as narrow a scope as possible and as close as possible to where it's going to be used.
-But because the entire hierarchy is an expression, and there's no easy to declare variables within expressions, every variable like this has to be declared above the entire hierarchy.
+Most programmers would advise declaring this variable in as narrow a scope as possible, and as close as possible to where it's going to be used.
+But because the entire hierarchy is an expression, and there's no easy way to declare variables within expressions, every variable like this has to be declared above the entire hierarchy.
 (Now, it's true that there's a trick for declaring locals within expressions: you can start a closure, which gives you a local scope that you can use to declare whatever you want, and then immediately call it.
 But this is awkward in its own way and significantly adds to the punctuation problem.)

 Some of these problems would be solved, at least in part, if the hierarchy was built up by separate statements: